First published in 1984, amended 1993 and 2021

 The Management Committee shall have power to appoint sub-committees to deal with specific matters and to delegate to them such power as may be necessary.
 The sub-committees shall have power to co-opt additional members.
 The officers of the Association shall be ex-officio members of all sub-committees.
 A report of the proceedings of any sub-committee meeting shall be submitted to the Management Committee who will consider and, if appropriate, confirm any decisions reached by the sub-committee.

 The Secretary shall summon with due notice meetings of the Members of the Association and of the Management Committee and shall cause adequate records of their proceedings to be kept and distributed to each Member of the Association.
-He/she shall hand over to the Treasurer all monies received by him/her on behalf of the Association.
-Between meetings of the Management Committee he/she shall be responsible, in consultation with the Chairman, for the conduct of the Association’s business.
+They shall hand over to the Treasurer all monies received by them on behalf of the Association.
+Between meetings of the Management Committee they shall be responsible, in consultation with the Chair, for the conduct of the Association’s business.

 The Treasurer shall be responsible for the funds of the Association and shall maintain accounts of all sums received and expended.
-He shall prepare a statement of income and expenditure and a balance sheet after the close of business on the 30th of September each year and shall cause copies of these documents to be distributed to each member of the Association together with the notice calling the AGM.
+They shall prepare a statement of income and expenditure and a balance sheet after the close of business on the 30th of September each year and shall cause copies of these documents to be distributed to each member of the Association together with the material for the AGM.

-Two auditors, who shall not be members of the Management Committee, shall be elected at the Annual General Meeting of the members of the Association.
-The auditors shall at all times have access to the records and accounts of the Association, and shall examine and audit the Association’s financial statement before its presentation to the Annual General Meeting of the members of the Association.
+One independent examiner, who shall not be a member of the Management Committee, shall be elected at the Annual General Meeting of the members of the Association, or be appointed by the committee (for example, if a current independent examiner resigns or becomes too ill to carry out this function).
+The independent examiner shall at all times have access to the records and accounts of the Association, and shall examine and check the Association’s financial statement before its presentation to the Annual General Meeting of the members of the Association.